LoopKit/loopdocs/docs/gh-actions/gh-update.md

 After you click on `FastLane Access Token` your screen should be similar to the graphic below.

-!!! question "Your existing *TestFlight* builds are fine"
+!!! question "Your existing <span translate="no">TestFlight</span> builds are fine"
     The yellow *GitHub* warning by the `Regenerate Token` button is for new builds you make in the future.

-    Previous builds are still available in *TestFlight* and are not affected by this action.
+    Previous builds are still available in <span translate="no">TestFlight</span> and are not affected by this action.

 Note - selecting the `workflow` check box below is new.
 If yours does not show that selection, add it before you click on Regenerate token (red highlight in graphic below).